 Flipping also works best in locations where home demand is strong.
 A buy-and-hold strategy can ride out market fluctuations, but home flippers can be caught off-guard by sudden dips in values.

 Those who are new to real estate investing might shun commercial property, but there is a world of opportunity here for the buy-and-hold investor.
 A property with 5 or more units is considered a commercial property, which has different mortgage underwriting criteria than 1-to-4 unit properties.

-Commercial mortgage underwriting looks at the merits of the property, more than the income and debt of the buyer.
+Basically, commercial mortgage underwriting looks at the merits of the property, more than the income and debt of the buyer.
 This can make qualifying a bit easier in some respects, but there are a few drawbacks.
-The down payment requirements are typically more substantial than a residential mortgage, and the amortization period isn’t as long.
+The down payment requirements are typically larger than a residential mortgage, and the amortization period isn’t as long.
 The interest rate tends to be higher.

 With multiple units and tenants, a commercial property offers greater monthly cash flow and a better hedge against vacancies.
-It is usually profitable for a large apartment building to have a vacancy rate of 10% while charging the highest rent the market will bear.
+In fact, it is usually profitable for a large apartment building to have a vacancy rate of 10%, while charging the highest rent the market will bear.

 Ready to invest in real estate?
 Make an Exclusive Buyer Agent your partner during property acquisition to ensure educated decisions and full representation.